US banking market, mapped

 15Arizona6,4902.33%

-Counts above cover the full banking-and-lending operator universe (banks, mortgage offices, finance companies).
-To get the bank-branches-only cut by state, request the sample and we ship the FDIC-aligned file scoped to depository branches.
+Counts cover the full banking-and-lending operator universe: commercial banks, mortgage offices, and finance companies.
+For depository-bank-only cuts by state, request the sample and we ship the narrower file.

 We believe

-America has 4,500 FDIC-insured banks.
+America has 4,500 insured commercial banks.
 The top 10 hold 42 percent of branches.
 The other 4,490 are where you actually win deals.

-America has 4,500 FDIC-insured banks, down from over 14,000 in 1990.
-The top 10 by branch count operate roughly 30,000 of the 71,000 branches, about 42 percent.
-The other 58 percent is held by about 4,490 community banks and credit unions, mostly under 50 branches each.
-If you sell into banking software, the top 10 are core-platform contracts (FIS, Fiserv, Jack Henry) you fight head-to-head for.
+The top 10 banks by branch count hold about 42 percent of US commercial-bank branches.
+The other 58 percent runs through roughly 4,490 community and regional banks, most with fewer than 50 branches each.
+If you sell banking software, the top 10 are core-platform contracts (Fiserv, FIS, Jack Henry) you fight head-to-head for with long deal cycles and an approved-vendor process that can take a year before you see a signed order.
 The 4,490 community institutions are where the long-tail SaaS revenue is, and they are the segment most exposed to the regional-bank consolidation wave that is still running.

 That gap matters when you choose your motion.
-A pipeline built around five enterprise logos walks past 4,000 community-bank presidents writing 50,000 dollar checks for fraud monitoring.
-Knowing the community-bank map means running the same pitch 4,000 times with a different COO on the other side.
+A pipeline built around five enterprise logos walks past 4,000 community-bank presidents writing 50,000 dollar checks for fraud monitoring or digital-banking front-ends.
+The community-bank president is often the CEO, the procurement committee, and the board all in the same room.
+The meeting is shorter.
+The contract is smaller.
+And there are 4,000 of them.
+Knowing the community-bank map means running the same pitch 4,000 times with a different COO on the other side, which is a volume motion, not a relationship motion, and it scales differently.

 Do not buy this if any of the following are true.